megahertz/electron-simple-updater/README.md

  * **event.squirrelAction** - squirrel-install, squirrel-updated,
  squirrel-uninstall, squirrel-obsolete

-## Future plans

-I'm thinking about merging into electron-builder, but unfortunately I have no enough time for it.
-Maybe I'll do it later.

 ## Related
  - [electron-builder](https://github.com/electron-userland/electron-builder) -
- A complete solution to package and build an Electron app
+ A complete solution to package and build an Electron app.
+Also it contains an alternative implementation of update package.
  - [electron-simple-publisher](https://github.com/megahertz/electron-simple-publisher) -
  Simple way to publish releases for electron-simple-updater